-Cassandra Trenary, a native of Georgia, began training at age three at Lawrenceville School of Ballet.
+Cassandra Trenary, a native of Georgia, began training at Lawrenceville School of Ballet.
 She joined the school's company, Southern Ballet Theatre, in 2006 under the direction of Phyllis Allen.
 She performed various contemporary works with SBT in addition to full-length ballets.
-Trenary received additional training at Southeast Regional Ballet Association conventions and performed in various pieces, including the lead role in Defy.
+She received additional training at Southeast Regional Ballet Association conventions and Brookwood High School’s Dance department.

-Ms. Trenary's performances at American Ballet Theatre are sponsored by Kirby Woodson.
+Ms. Trenary's performances with American Ballet Theatre are sponsored by Amy and Gary Churgin.